Ghana published her first trade policy in 2004, and the document endeavours to place trade at the heart of Ghana’s development plans.

 Ghana’s capacity to expand trade, specifically agricultural trade, is related to her ability to produce more.
 While Ghana has a lot of capacity in terms of arable lands, fresh water and rural labour, productive capacity is often significantly restricted by a number of constraints which can and should be addressed by policy interventions.
 In Ghana, access to credit is a serious challenge, which impedes productivity.
 Limited access to credit affects productivity through different channels.
 It is an important determinant of investment in improved inputs — quality fertilisers, high yielding seeds, skilled labour, storage facilities, irrigation, and adoption of new technology and so on.

-As with private financial institutions, government supported programs also had their own challenges that prevented them from being effective.
-The lack of dialogue and consultation between all relevant stakeholders, public sector (EDIF, MOTI, Ghana Commercial Bank) and the export community, on trade finance issues made the functioning of EDIF and EFC not aligned to the needs of the export community.
+As with private financial institutions, government supported programs also have their own challenges that prevent them from being effective.
+The lack of dialogue and consultation between all relevant stakeholders, public sector (EDIF, Ministry of Trade and Industry (MOTI), Ghana Commercial Bank) and the export community, on trade finance issues made the functioning of EDIF and EFC not aligned to the needs of the export community.
 Development partners on their own have also set up financing schemes to help address this challenge.
-Specific export related ones include USAID TIPCEE and the DANIDA funded SPEED.
+Specific export related ones include USAID Trade and Investment Programme for Competitive Export Economy (TIPCEE) and the DANIDA funded Support Programme for Enterprise Empowerment and Development (SPEED).
 However, exporters especially SME exporters have limited information about these funds and how to access them.